adeanam/React-JS-Developer---Ade-/README.md

 This project is a solution to the React JS Developer technical assessment.
 It demonstrates my ability to build a React application using TypeScript, deploy it, and adhere to best practices for code quality and user experience within a given set of requirements.

 The primary goal of this application is to make a application to fetch user and their repository data up to 5 then when clicked, it will dropdown and show list of open or public repository.
-Beside that design the simple UI / UX to make more confortable to use and watch.
+Beside that design the simple UI / UX to make more comfortable to use and watch.

 ## Live Demo